dragon6810/aegis/README.md

     git submodule update --init --recursive
     ./configure.sh
     ./build.sh

+The first build can be quite lengthy, mostly due to vulkan and its related tools.
+Since these are rarely modified, all non-clean builds should be quite fast.

 This will place the compiled binaries, including tests, into `build/bin`.
 For a streamlined way to build and run a given binary, `engine.sh`, `tests.sh`, and `wp3d.sh` will do just that.
 Note those scripts build every binary but only run their corresponding executable, so build time will not be any different from `build.sh`.